coderars/webpack-eleventy-img-loader/README.md

 ### Required dependencies

-> ⚠ **This package does not install any new dependency.
-It assumes you already have the following packages installed in your project:**
+> ⚠ **This package has only `peerDependencies` as listed below, so probably you already have them in your 11ty based project — means no new dependencies will be installed in that case.**

 - [webpack](https://www.npmjs.com/package/webpack) — version ^5.0.0
 - [@11ty/eleventy-img](https://www.npmjs.com/package/@11ty/eleventy-img) — version ^1.0.0 — *([see option](#eleventyimage))*